 Neighborhood Resource Officer (NRO)

-The NRO works with citizens, civic groups, schools, and property owners in organizing and evaluating effective crime prevention programs.
-The NRO are responsible for issues and concerns in a neighborhood that are ongoing or simply demand more attention, investigative work or time than can be reasonably allotted during the course of a routine patrol call.
+The NRO works with citizens, civic groups, schools and property owners in organizing and evaluating effective crime prevention programs.
+The NRO is responsible for issues and concerns in a neighborhood that are ongoing or simply demand more attention, investigative work or time than can be reasonably allotted during the course of a routine patrol call.

 The NRO have proactive interaction with the citizens of Lawrence in a wide variety of public relations efforts such as:

 - Recruitment for Citizens Academy

 - Internet Safety Programs

 - Health Fairs

 - McGruff appearances/Officer Friendly

 - Department tours for Boy/Girl Scouts and other civic groups